Rank-stability of polynomial equations: Instability

-\begin{rem}{\ } \begin{enumerate} \item All of the required assumptions of Theorem \ref{thm:unstable} are automatically satisfied for any ideal $I$ whenever $\Alg$ is a graded (left) Noetherian algebra with finite-dimensional homogeneous components; such an algebra is always finitely presented \cite[Theorem~17]{Lewin74}, \cite[Theorem~2.2]{Greenfeld23} and residually finite-dimensional.
-Indeed, any left ideal of a Noetherian ring is finitely generated, and by \cite{StephensonZhang97} such algebra has subexponential growth, hence all of its homomorphic images are amenable.
+\begin{remark}{\ } \begin{enumerate} \item All of the required assumptions of Theorem \ref{thm:unstable} except for the last one are automatically satisfied for any ideal $I$ whenever $\Alg$ is a graded (left) Noetherian algebra with finite-dimensional homogeneous components; such an algebra is always finitely presented \cite[Theorem~17]{Lewin74}, \cite[Theorem~2.2]{Greenfeld23} and residually finite-dimensional.
+Furthermore, every left ideal of a Noetherian ring is finitely generated, and by \cite{StephensonZhang97}, such an algebra has a subexponential growth, hence all of its homomorphic images are amenable.

 \item The assumption in Theorem \ref{thm:unstable} that $I \vartriangleleft \Alg$ is finitely generated as a one-sided ideal is crucial.
-Indeed, the free algebra $\Alg=F\left<x,y\right>$ admits a finitely generated ideal $I=\left<xy-yx-1\right>$ which satisfies all other assumptions; however, the free algebra is clearly rank-stable. \end{enumerate} \end{rem}
+Indeed, the free algebra $\Alg=F\left<x,y\right>$ admits a finitely generated ideal $I=\left<xy-yx-1\right>$ which satisfies all of the other assumptions; however, the free algebra is clearly rank-stable. \end{enumerate} \end{remark}

-\begin{proof}[{Proof of \Tref{thm:unstable}}] Let $\Alg$ and $I$ be as in the statement and assume to the contrary that $\Alg$ is rank-stable.
-Fix a presentation:
+\begin{proof}[{{Proof of \Tref{thm:unstable}}}] Let $\Alg$ and $I$ be as in the statement of the theorem and assume to the contrary that $\Alg$ is rank-stable.
+Fix a presentation

 and let $S=F+Fx_1+\cdots+Fx_d$ be the standard generating subspace of $\Alg$.
-Let $m$ be the maximum degree of all $P_i$'s, and let $T$ be a basis of monomials for $S^m$.
-By assumption, the ideal $I$ is finitely generated as a left ideal, so we may write
+Let $m$ be the maximal degree of all of the $P_i$'s, and let $T$ be a basis of monomials for $S^m$.
+By assumption, the ideal $I\neq 0$ is finitely generated as a left ideal, so we can write: